Operation Blue Nose: Explorations

 On August 1, 1947, USS BOARFISH conducted the first under-ice transit of an ice floe in the Chukchi Sea, which was relatively unexplored at the time, while the other ships mapped its perimeter.
 At 2:39 PM at 72° 05' N 168° 42' W BOARFISH commenced a stationary dive and underwater transit of the ice floe.
 The transit took over an hour and average ice thickness was eight to ten feet thick with the deepest reading being eighteen feet thick.
 When she got to the other side she conducted a vertical surface.
 Due to the high risk of placing the submarine in danger for science, RADM McCann was on board to take responsibility if something went wrong.

 Over the next few weeks the task group mapped additional ice floes with the longest one being 12 nm long and with a max ice keel depth of 50 ft.
-They went as went as far north as 72° 15' N.
+They went as far north as 72° 15' N.

 USS BOARFISH demonstrated that extended under-ice navigation was entirely practical.
 Afterwards Dr. Lyon concluded, “I believe that the problem of submarine adaptation to polar seas has been formulated and that the submarine shows promise of unusual tactical advantage.”